rodekruis/IBF-system/services/IBF-pipeline-rainfall/README.md

 This is a series of scripts (which will be run daily) which extracts all input data (static + dynamic), transforms them to create rainfall extents and calculated affected population, and loads the output to locations where they can be served to the dashoard.

-## Stand-alone instalation

-We keep here the (outdate) readme for stand-alone installation.
-This is still possible, but you would need to make sure that other components such as the database and the API-service are also running.
-The best way to do so, is by starting up the IBF-system alltogether > see root README.

 ### Prerequisites

 1. Install Docker